matplotlib/matplotlib/doc/users/event_handling.rst

         button pressed None, 1, 2, 3, 'up', 'down' (up and down are used for scroll events)

     ``key``
-        the key pressed: None, chr(range(255), 'shift', 'win', or 'control'
+        the key pressed: None, any character, 'shift', 'win', or 'control'

 Draggable rectangle exercise
 ----------------------------